-The 2009 Series A Bonds were issued as "Build America Bonds" (BABs) under section 54AA of the U.S. Tax Code for which it expects to receive a cash subsidy payment from the United States Treasury equal to 35% of the interest payable by the Authority on the bonds.
-For the fiscal year ended October 31, 2010, the Authority received a payment from the U.S. Treasury in the amount of \$452,535 pursuant to the subsidy.
-The Authority can give no assurances about future legislation or changes that may affect the availability, amount or receipt of such subsidy payments.
+The 2009 Series A Bonds were issued as "Build America Bonds" ("BABs") under section 54AA of the U.S. Tax Code for which the Authority expects to receive a cash subsidy payment from the United States Treasury equal to 35% of the interest payable by the Authority on the bonds.
+For the fiscal year ended October 31, 2011, the Authority received payments from the U.S. Treasury in the amount of \$1,894,331 pursuant to the subsidy.
+BABs already issued will continue to receive subsidies.
+The Authority has no assurances about future legislation or changes that may affect the availability, amount or receipt of such subsidy payments.